dekuNukem/ATX4VC/device_specific/og_mac.md

 * Cheaper and simpler than recapping

-* **PC fan header** for additional cooling
+* **PC fan header** for adding cooling

 * **Fused** positive rails

 * Power switch and battery-backup headers

-* Less heat, stable picture, reliable operation.

-## Repair Notes

-If your Mac is not working, this adaptor eliminates the PSU from the equation, but that's only part of the puzzle!

-Other common issues include:

-* Cracked solder joints

-* Shorted tantalum capacitors

-* Dirty contacts / Bad RAMs

-I strongly recommend watching [Adrian's Digital Basement Macintosh Repair-a-thon](https://www.youtube.com/watch?v=lKD65I86XGQ), where he covers a lot of those issues in detail.

 ## Pico ATX PSU

 You need one of those.
-They are tiny ATX power supplies for small form-factor PCs, but are perfect for retro computers as well!
+They are tiny ATX power supplies for small form-factor PCs, but are perfect for retro computers as well.

-Couple of things to note:

 * Just search `Pico ATX` on ebay/amazon